 My name is Aleco Pors.
 Video editing started out as a hobby for me and has since grown into something I do professionally to complement my writing.

-I taught myself how to use professional quality editing programs such as Final Cut Pro (for Mac only), Sony Vegas Pro, and Adobe Premiere Pro.
-I have had the opportunity to test out a list of basic video editors that are catered towards newer users including PowerDirector, Corel VideoStudio, Nero Video and Pinnacle Studio.
+I taught myself how to use professional quality editing programs such as Final Cut Pro (for Mac only), VEGAS Pro, and Adobe Premiere Pro.
+I have had the opportunity to test out a list of basic video editors that are catered to newer users including PowerDirector, Corel VideoStudio, Nero Video, and Pinnacle Studio.

 It’s safe to say that I understand what it takes to learn a brand new video editing program from scratch, and I have a good sense of the quality and features you should expect from such software.

 I’ve spent several days testing drive the Premium version of MAGIX Movie Edit Pro.
 You can watch this short video I made using the program just to get an idea of its included effects.